HiFaraz/node-playbook/README.md

 This is the simplest solution as it eliminates the problem rather than trying to accommodate it.
 The speed advantage from the native module will not be missed until later in your development cycle.
 ### Alternative solution
-Do this **if and only if** you cannot find a suitable alternative npm module.
+Do this **if and only if** you cannot find a suitable alternative npm package.

 Follow the Windows installation instructions at the [node-gyp README](https://github.com/nodejs/node-gyp#Installation).